-At school and at home I always enjoyed painting, drawing and being creative, but encouraged by my results I completed a degree in opto-electronics and a second qualification in business management and went on to (most of the time) enjoy a career in telecoms.
-By 2012, the hours, the travel and the stress finally outweighed the amount I was gaining from it .. and in the meantime my daughters were growing up, largely without me.
+At school and at home I always enjoyed painting, drawing and being creative, but encouraged by my results I completed a degree in optoelectronics and a second qualification in business management and went on to (most of the time) enjoy a career in telecoms.
+By 2012, the hours, the travel and the stress finally outweighed the amount I was gaining from it .. and in the meantime, my daughters were growing up, largely without me.

 In May 2013, after a year off, I set up GillyMac Designs and began teaching.
 My classes focus on encouraging my pupils of whatever age to have a go.
 By 2014 my Senior Girls Sewing Group had won an award at the Festival of Quilts for their quilt, “Sunflower Magic” and the Junior Sewing Bee narrowly missed out with their “Butterfly Garden” wall hanging.
 The following year, the girls once again won an award at the Festival of Quilts with their piece “Wizarding Magic” and in the same year Sunflower Magic was taken as part of GenArt , a touring exhibition of exceptional art created by children, and was shown at the Turner Contemporary.
-In 2015 I started teaching at Liberty of London and continue to do so.
+In 2015 I started teaching at Liberty of London.
 I also volunteer to support Young Quilters nationally for the Quilters Guild of the British Isles, teaching at their event in the NEC each year and writing blog posts for their teen audience.

 The most recent reviews of my classes can be found here.